Contrast-Security-OSS/docs/content/developer/sdk/Java SDK/Gradle Plugin.md

 brew services start mongodb
 ```

 * Now we have an application that is ready to run.
 Open up the Contrast-Sample-Gradle-Application/build.gradle file.
-Scroll to the very bottom and you should find the following contrastConfiguration.
+Scroll to the very bottom and you will find the following contrastConfiguration extension.
 All of these values can be found in TeamServer already *except* for appName and serverName.

 ```
 contrastConfiguration {